 About

 His past work has been recognized through winning competitions (Brown University IEEE Micromouse, 2016 & 2017), poster awards (Society for Integrative and Comparative Biology, 2017), paper awards (IEEE International Conference on Soft Robotics, 2020; IEEE International Conference on Robotics and Automation, 2020; Genetics, 2015), and presentation awards (American Indian Science and Engineering Society, 2016 & 2017).
 Kyle is a recipient of the NSF Graduate Research Fellowship, Stanford Graduate Fellowship in Science and Engineering, and the Enhancing Diversity in Graduate Education Fellowship.
 He has also received support from his Native Hawaiian community through scholarships from the Pauahi Foundation and Kalino Foundation.
-Kyle is a member of SACNAS, AISES, and IEEE and a student trainee in the Wu Tsai Neurosciences Institute's Mind, Brain, Computation, and Technology program and the American Indian Science and Engineering Society Lighting the Pathway to Faculty Careers program.
-Outside of lab, he works as a Graduate Student Equity and Inclusion Recruiter with the Stanford School of Engineering, an officer for that Stanford Native American Graduate Students Association, and as a community associate with the Stanford Graduate Life Office.
-In the summer of 2020, he founded Honua Scholars, an organization that provides mentorship, tutoring, and professional development to college students throughout Hawaii interested in pursuing professional or graduate education or careers in STEM.
+Kyle is a member of SACNAS, AISES, and IEEE and was a student trainee in the Wu Tsai Neurosciences Institute's Mind, Brain, Computation, and Technology program and the American Indian Science and Engineering Society Lighting the Pathway to Faculty Careers program.
+As a graduate student, he worked as an Equity and Inclusion Student Recruiter with the Stanford School of Engineering, an officer for the Stanford Native American Graduate Students Association, and a community associate with the Stanford Graduate Life Office.
+In the summer of 2020, he founded Honua Scholars.
+This organization provides mentorship and professional development to college students throughout Hawaii interested in pursuing professional or graduate education or careers in STEM.
 In his free time, Kyle enjoys listening to classical music, singing in the church choir, and writing short stories.

 not everything is used but everything is useful